Perfective Software Maintenance: The Complete Guide to Extending Your Software's Lifespan in 2026

 Technical debt compounds.
 That quick shortcut you took in 2024?
 In 2026, it's costing you triple the development time for every new feature.

-Regular code refactoring and optimization reduces your operational costs by up to 40%.
+Regular code refactoring and optimization can cut your operational costs substantially — often by a meaningful double-digit percentage.
 Your team ships features faster.
 Fewer bugs mean less firefighting.
 Your infrastructure costs drop as optimized code uses resources more efficiently.

 Benefit #3: User Experience That Converts